Version française

 2008: Fallout 3

-Second shock.
-My first experience in an open world RPG.
-First real contemplative gaming experience.
+My third aesthetic shock in a virtual world, my first real experience of an open-world RPG, and my very first video game photographs.
 Wide landscapes, variable atmospheric effects.
 A so beautiful universe – perfect mix between art and technology, I had to take the landscapes in pictures, but it was impossible to take a screenshot here (on Xbox 360), so I took pictures with an actual digital camera.
 The shooting method was transforming the picture surface, with a peculiar and paradoxical effect : the game looked more realistic, the trip memory much more “real”.
 See the album Virtual Tourism in Washington.

 2010: Just Cause 2